Your credit score is a must-read for your financial literacy.

 Why Should You Check Your Credit Scores?

 Credit scores are financial instruments that lenders use to evaluate a borrower’s likelihood to make payments on time.
 It is a way to tell the lenders how you handle debt.

 The higher your credit scores (300 – 900) the less risky you’ll seem as a borrower.
 This helps you qualify for a loan at a better interest rate.

 In general, those with credit scores of 650 and above should have no problems being approved for a standard loan.
 On the other hand, those with lower credit scores may find it hard to qualify for a regular bank loan or gain access to lower interest rates.

-Moreover, many consumers also check their credit score before they apply for a new credit product, to see if their credit-building tactics are working or to examine their credit report for inaccuracies, credit fraud, and identity theft.
-Overall, there are many benefits to checking your credit score, so many consumers are taking advantage of these free credit score services.
+Overall, there are many benefits to checking your credit scores, so many consumers are taking advantage of these free credit score services.

 Are Free Credit Scores The Real Deal?

-While there are many free credit score services available, some plenty of people are skeptical about free credit score services.
+While there are many free credit score services available, plenty of people are skeptical about whether or not they are accurate or even useful.
 After all, how can a business make a profit when their products are advertised as “free”?
-Here are a few catches to “free” credit scores.

-Your Credit Score Is Not The Same As The One Your Lender Sees
+The Credit Scores You See Is Not The Same As The One Your Lender Sees

 Your “Free” Credit Score is Not Your “Beacon” Credit Score